Actions is a generic system that allows you to easily integrate the Home Assistant automations system into multiple areas of iOS and Apple Watch.

 ios.action_fired and triggering the action from you device.

 The Apple Watch App provides access to actions you have created.
 Once you have created an action within the Actions page, open the Home Assistant watch and the action list should sync.
+Actions triggered on Apple Watch carry a slightly different payload.

 Home Screen Quick Actions